ben-simmons/dotfiles/README.md

 For the theme I'm using [powerlevel10k](https://github.com/romkatv/powerlevel10k), which is quite fast, slick, and has a really nice configuration script.

-One gotcha is that iterm kind of clobbers the shell's theme, so you have to also tweak the iterm settings.
+One gotcha is that iTerm kind of clobbers the shell's theme, so you have to also tweak the iTerm settings.
 I settled on the Snazzy color preset and Fira Code Nerd fonts.

 ## Python

-Made for homebrew and pyenv.
+I'm using [pyenv](https://github.com/pyenv/pyenv) instead of homebrew for python version management.

 MacOS system python (python2) cannot be changed, and it's easiest to let homebrew install its own python (python3) for its own package management.
 A clean way to get your shell to always refer to the specific python of your choice is with